Carvago/career-framework/competencies.md

 - **Intermediate**
   - You understand the technical concepts necessary to do your job effectively and are aware of industry trends in your domain.
   - You have a good sense of where to find answers, you are able to consult all documentation and knowledge sources.
 You are able to help yourself in many cases, you are less reliant on others.
-  - You have a good understanding of all tools Mews uses.
+  - You have a good understanding of all tools Carvago uses.
 You understand how they work, and the sorts of situations and problems for which they're useful.
 You're effective in using them.
   - You have in depth knowledge of immediate domain you work on and tools you work with.
 And you have some knowledge of adjacent domains.
   - You understand why your work is important to the business and your users, and how it relates to your team's goals.
 - **Advanced**
   - Your specialized knowledge as well as your business and technical acumen contribute to success of projects.
   - You can utilize your business, technical and tooling knowledge to help others even outside of your team if needed.
 You are able to mentor individuals on specific topics and teach them.
   - You have strong, well-founded opinions about how to design solutions in your domain (design systems, build software, establish processes, introduce practices), but you're adaptable and open to new ideas.
-  - You closely follow industry trends relevant to your domain and you suggest how Mews could utilize them by e.g. opening RFC or sharing in relevant group.
+  - You closely follow industry trends relevant to your domain and you suggest how Carvago could utilize them by e.g. opening RFC or sharing in relevant group.
 - **Expert**
-  - Your expertise helps Mews R&D as a whole achieve and exceed its goals.
+  - Your expertise helps Carvago R&D as a whole achieve and exceed its goals.
   - You actively share your knowledge with wider audiences and regularly teach others about your domain.
-  - You thoughtfully and practically introduce concepts and technologies from the industry to solve important problems of Mews organization.
+  - You thoughtfully and practically introduce concepts and technologies from the industry to solve important problems of Carvago organization.
   - Work you have done or that is based on your expertise has consistently been successful.
 Your expertise helps projects and teams achieve and exceed their goals.
 - **Leading Expert**
-  - Your contributions to the field (e.g. talks, open source projects, research papers) have meaningful impact beyond Mews.
+  - Your contributions to the field (e.g. talks, open source projects, research papers) have meaningful impact beyond Carvago.
   - You use your expertise to come up with solutions to long-standing or seemingly intractable problems.
   - You contribute to the advancement of the wider industry in your domain.
-  - Your expertise helps Mews organization as a whole to solve critical business problems.
+  - Your expertise helps Carvago organization as a whole to solve critical business problems.

 ## 💡 Problem Solving